-Goats, in general, are agile creatures, but if frightened they may attempt impossible jumps, with resultant fractures or other injuries.
+Goats, in general, are agile creatures; however, if frightened, they may attempt jumps that result in fractures or other injuries.
 Yards designed for goats that are infrequently handled should have a visual as well as physical barrier.
 Chain-link fences are often associated with limb fractures when used for goat enclosures.
-Fortunately, most fractures of the lower limbs heal rapidly with normal casting.
-Shearing of Angoras is a source of potential problems when the shearer’s comb cuts into or through the Achilles tendon.
-Orthopedic procedures suitable for large dogs can be used.
+Shearing of Angora goats is a source of potential problems when the shearer’s comb cuts into or through the gastrocnemius tendon.
 If goats are attacked by dogs or wild canines and survive, they often have multiple traumatic injuries that can include fractures.